TEALSK12/introduction-to-computer-science/culture_day_lesson_c.md

 Students will be able to...
 * Document their technology learning journey
 * Self-reflect on the joys and challenges of technology learning
-* Explore future jobs and careers that involve technology skills

 ---
 #### Emphasize with students...